Hlibisev/Fast-MultiTask-Yolo-iOS/README.md

 For our model, preprocessing outside the CoreML Model only included resizing.

 ### Baseline
 As a test, I initially performed resizing on the CPU but realized it took much longer than the model itself.
 Thus, I quickly moved to MPSImageBilinearScale.
-This GPU-based resizing operation operates at approximately 600 fps.
+This GPU-based resizing operation operates at approximately **600 fps**.
 This will be our baseline, which we will aim to improve further.

 All attempts were inspired by the idea of transferring resizing to the NPU or reducing the overhead of launching GPU operations by incorporating this operation into a static graph.